arunsivaramanneo/GPU-Viewer/README.md

 ![gpu viewer v1 1_012](https://user-images.githubusercontent.com/30646692/31587542-4080c190-b201-11e7-8a57-639d3b214268.png)
 ![gpu viewer v1 1_013](https://user-images.githubusercontent.com/30646692/31587559-7d11dc2a-b201-11e7-9058-184d2c7c189b.png)

-* Please notes that the above Images solely depends on the Theme being used on the system.
+* Please note that the above Images solely depends on the Theme being used on the system.

 ## INSTALLATION STEPS

 #### Ubuntu

 1. Before Downloading the files please see the Known issues below
-2. Ensure python3 or higher is installed.
+2. Ensure python3 or higher is installed,Also install Python3-tk (sudo apt-get install Python3-tk) for viewing the GLX Framebuffer configuration window.
 3. Download the file and Extract to a folder
-4. Double click GPU Viewer to launch the Application or You can go to Files and then open terminal and run/type python GPU_Viewer.py
+4. Double click GPU Viewer to launch the Application or You can go to Files and then open terminal and run/type python3 GPUViewer.py
-5. For Vulkan Tab to work Install Vulkan-Utils(Ubuntu)/(Sudo apt-get install vulkan-utils),also Vulkan enabled drivers should be installed.
+5. For Vulkan Tab to work Install Vulkan-Utils (Sudo apt-get install vulkan-utils),also Vulkan enabled drivers should be installed.

 #### Arch

 1. Before Downloading the files please see the Known issues below
-2. Ensure python 3 is installed
+2. Ensure python 3 or higher is installed, Also install python tkinter for viewing the GLX Framebuffer configuration window.
 3. Download the file and Extract to a folder
-4. Double click GPU Viewer to launch the Application or You can go to Files and then open terminal and run/type python3 GPU_Viewer.py
+4. Double click GPU Viewer to launch the Application or You can go to Files and then open terminal and run/type python3 GPUViewer.py
-5. For Vulkan Tab to work Install vulkan-extra-layers(Arch),also Vulkan enabled drivers should be installed.
+5. For Vulkan Tab to work Install vulkan-extra-layers,also Vulkan enabled drivers should be installed.

 ## What's developed and available?